 Changing focus of competencies

-While competency frameworks originally consisted mainly of behavioural elements - an expression of the softer skills involved in effective performance - increasingly, they have become broader and more ambitious in scope and include more technical competencies.
-This change has been given greater momentum by technology advances.
+Competency frameworks originally consisted mainly of behavioural elements - an expression of the softer skills involved in effective performance.
+They have since become broader in scope to include more technical competencies.
+Technology developments have given this shift greater momentum.

-Competency frameworks can be extremely useful to support talent strategy and guide practice in areas such as recruitment, talent development and performance management.
+Competency frameworks can be useful to support talent strategy and guide practice in areas such as recruitment, talent development and performance management.
 However, they’ll only be successful in supporting decision-making if they accurately reflect the needs of both the organisation and job roles in terms of skills, experience and behaviours.
 They should therefore take account of job and person specifications and an organisation’s medium- and long-term needs for talent, as well as reflecting the organisational ethos and values.
+It’s become increasingly popular to also focus on an organisation’s core values in the hiring process as they are more forward-looking and support the organisation’s vision.

 Communicating the competency framework’s purpose is essential so that managers have a shared organisation-wide understanding and can implement it effectively when making hiring decisions and assessing performance.
 The framework should be a starting point to define shared expectations of skills and performance, but applied flexibly depending on the context of the job and individual worker’s development levels and aspirations.

-To reflect the changing nature of jobs and remain open to diverse career paths, competency frameworks should be constantly reviewed and informed by future-focused workforce planning to assess the nature and requirements of future roles.
+To reflect the changing nature of jobs and remain open to diverse career paths, competency frameworks should be constantly reviewed and informed by core values and future-focused workforce planning to assess the nature and requirements of future roles.

 Developing a competency framework